top of page

 “We move.
 Now!” barked Torrin as he pulled his excited horse around.
 He slapped Roanus on the rump for emphasis, and Rowan’s stallion surged under her.

-A Drae Raken appeared at the exit to the gully, black against the green.
+To pass through a small gully, they had to move into single file, and as they did so, a Drae Raken appeared at the exit to the gully, black against the green.
 Arynilas loosed an arrow to clear the path.
-The Raken dropped to the ground but another took its place.
+The Raken dropped to the ground, but another took its place.
 Rowan glanced back and saw more Raken closing from behind.
 She pulled Roanus in from his headlong flight, hauling on the reins as her excited horse resisted.

 They would have to stand and fight.

-At that moment blackness flew at Rowan from the right.
+At that moment, a mass of blackness flew at Rowan from the right.
 Torrin shouted her name, but she could do no more than register the huge Raken before it struck.

-Rowan’s sight came back gradually.
-What she saw was a fierce skirmish between the Raken and her friends.
-Torrin was battling ferociously, his sword flashing.
-Nathell was down, lying motionless on the ground.
-Borlin stood guard over him, slaying the Raken that got too near.
-Arynilas’s was shooting the enemy from horseback, adjusting aim as his mount shied under him.
-Dalemar was twisting in the saddle, sending fire from his fingertips.
+She looked back in panic and glimpsed Torrin, almost surrounded by Raken, battling desperately, his sword flashing.
+To his right, Nathell lay motionless on the ground, but Borlin stood guard over him, cutting down any Raken that got too near.
+Arynilas’s was shooting from horseback, adjusting aim as his mount shied under him.
+Dalemar was still mounted too, twisting in the saddle, sending fire from his fingertips.

 Blinking rapidly, Rowan fought to stay conscious.
 She could barely hear the fighting over the pounding in her ears.
 Weakly, she reached up, prying at the huge scaled hand that grasped her collar and hair, but her feeble attempts gained nothing.
-She was being dragged away from her companions.
+In an instant, her captor would disappear into the forest with her.

-The Raken snarled as she stabbed its hand, and she was dropped abruptly.
-The beast loomed above, aiming a studded club at her.
-Rowan froze, staring wide-eyed as it descended fast, too fast.
+The Raken shrieked as she stabbed its hand and abruptly dropped her.
+The snarling beast turned and loomed above her, raising a massive studded club.
+Rowan froze, staring wide-eyed as the club plummeted toward her head.

-She forced her groggy, weak limbs into action and rolled with agonizing slowness.
-The club struck a hair’s breadth from her side and clods of soil sprayed around her.
+Move!
+She forced her weak, groggy limbs into action and rolled.
+Her feint felt agonizingly slow, but to her amazement, the club struck a hair’s breadth from her side.
+Clods of soil sprayed around her.

-Sound came crashing back — the clash and ring of steel, shouts and roars and screams of the battle.
-There was no time to register how her friends were faring.
+Suddenly the clash and ring of steel, and the shouts and roars and screams of the battle, flooded back into her consciousness.
+But there was no time to register how her friends were faring.

-The Raken howled and tried to hit her once more.
+The Raken howled and tried to club her once more.
 She rolled again, narrowly escaping another blow.
-Earth shuddered at the impact as she pushed herself up, stumbling to her feet.
+The ground shuddered at the impact as she frantically pushed herself up and stumbled to her feet.

 But just as she gained her footing, her knees buckled and she almost went down again.

-One of Arynilas’s arrows buried itself suddenly in the Raken’s chest — a bloom of gold on black.
-It stumbled back with a grunt.
-Red eyes refocused on her and it raised the club high again.
-Rowan didn’t wait for it to take aim, plunging her dagger into its throat.
-The Raken toppled to the ground, muscular black limbs sprawling.
+One of Arynilas’s arrows buried itself in the Raken’s chest with a bloom of gold on black.
+The beast stumbled back with a grunt, but it only refocused its red eyes on her and raised the club high again.
+Rowan didn’t wait for it to take aim.
+She plunged her dagger into its throat, and the Raken toppled to the ground, its ropy black limbs sprawling and spasming.

-With arms and legs trembling violently, and her head swimming, she bent to retrieve her short blade.
-Straightening with a groan, she turned to see the battle ending and most of her friends still standing.
-She took a step towards them and fell again, landing heavily in the autumn leaves.
+Arms and legs trembling violently, head swimming, Rowan bent to retrieve her short blade.
+Straightening with a groan, she turned to see the battle ending, and most of her friends still standing.
+She took a step toward them and fell again, landing heavily in the autumn leaves.
 She sat up and shook her head, trying to clear away the dizziness, but it only made the spinning worse.

 A branch cracked behind her.

-She sucked in a breath, dread rising in her chest; and turned to see another Raken rushing at her.
-Panting with effort, Rowan tried to scramble back but her muscles wouldn’t work.
-She cursed her weakness – there was no way to fight it.
+She sucked in a breath, dread rising in her chest, and turned to see another Raken rushing at her.
+Panting with effort, Rowan tried to scramble back up, but her muscles wouldn’t work.
+She cursed her weakness.

 Writing Excerpt MFMD